 4. Add self-service checkout kiosks to your store.

-Keeping your customers’ checkout wait time to a minimum is key to creating a positive experience that generates repeat business.
-These tips can help you move customers through the checkout process faster and, in some cases, it may eliminate wait times.
+Keeping your customers’ checkout wait times to a minimum is key to creating a positive experience that generates repeat business and customer loyalty.
+These tips can help you move customers through the checkout process faster, and in some cases, it may eliminate wait times.